Thursday, 23 October 2025

 1. “People and senators, be not affrighted; Fly not; stand still: ambition’s debt is paid.”

-Answer: Brutus said this to the citizens and senators present at the Capitol.
+Answer: Brutus said this to the people and senators present at the Capitol.

 2. “Go to the pulpit, Brutus.”